fatmasevinck/enetLTS/README.md

  lambdaw: 0.07545663
 ```

-The main function `enetLTS()` provides user supplied option for alpha sequence for the elastic net penalty, which is the mixing proportion of the ridge and lasso penalties and takes value in $[0,1]$. $\alpha=1$ is the lasso penalty, and $\alpha=0$ the ridge penalty.
-If not provided a sequence, default is 41 equally spaced values.
-For the other tuning parameter $\lambda$ that keeps the strength of the elastic net penalty, user supplied sequence is available.
-If not provided a sequence, default is chosen with steps of size -0.025 lambda0 with $0\le\lambda\le lambda0$ for linear regression, where lambda0 is determined as in ([Alfons, 2021](https://joss.theoj.org/papers/10.21105/joss.03786)).
+The main idea to obtain an outlier-free subset is to carry out concentration steps (C-steps).
+This means that in each iteration of the algorithm, the value of the objective function improves.
+Thus, one has to start with several initial subsets, and the C-steps will lead at least to a local optimum.

-The arguman `hsize` shows a numeric value giving the percentage of the trimming of the penalized objective function of current family with default 0.75.

-The arguman `nsamp` is a numeric vector giving the number of subsamples which has two entries.
-The first element gives the number of initial subsamples to be used.
-The second element gives the number of subsamples to keep after the started ncstep C-steps.
+For the argument `hsize` one needs to provide a numeric value with the trimming percentage used in the penalized objective function.
+The default value is 0.75.
+The argument `nsamp` is a numeric vector: The first element gives the number of initial subsamples to be used.
+The second element gives the number of subsamples to keep after a number of nCsteps C-steps has been performed.
 For those remaining subsets, additional C-steps are performed until convergence.
-The default is to start with ncstep C-steps on 500 initial subsamples for first combination of tuning parameters $\alpha$ and $\lambda$, and then to keep the 10 subsamples with the lowest value of the objective function for additional C-steps until convergence.
-For the next combination of tuning parameters $\alpha$ and $\lambda$, the algorithm took the $warm start$ idea, which means the best subset of neighboring grid value is taken, and C-steps are started from this best subset until convergence.
-The `nsamp` entries can be determined by users.
+The default is to start the C-steps with 500 initial subsamples for a first combination of tuning parameters $\alpha$ and $\lambda$, and then to keep the 10 subsamples with the lowest value of the objective function for additional C-steps until convergence.
+For the next combination of tuning parameters $\alpha$ and $\lambda$, the algorithm makes use of the $warm start$ idea, which means that the best subset of the neighboring grid value is taken, and C-steps are started from this best subset until convergence.
+The `nsamp` entries can also be supplied by the user.
+These arguments are the same for the other `family` options.

+The main function `enetLTS()` allows the user to specify a sequence of values for $\alpha$ for the elastic net penalty.
+If this is not provided, a default sequence of 41 equally spaced values between 0 and 1 is taken.
+For the other tuning parameter $\lambda$ that keeps the strength of the elastic net penalty, a user supplied sequence is available.
+If not provided, the default for `family="gaussian"` is chosen with steps of size -0.025 lambda0 with $0\le\lambda\le$lambda0, where lambda0 is determined as in ([Alfons, 2021](https://joss.theoj.org/papers/10.21105/joss.03786)).

-After computed all candidate best subsets based on certain grids for $\alpha$ and $\lambda$, the combination of the optimal tuning parameters is defined by 5-fold cross-validation.
-Evaluation criterion for 5-fold cross-validation is summarized by heatmap for users if the arguman is chosen as `crit.plot="TRUE"`.
+After computing all candidates based on the best subsets for certain combinations of $\alpha$ and $\lambda$, the combination of the optimal tuning parameters is defined by 5-fold cross-validation.
+The evaluation criterion for 5-fold cross-validation is summarized by a heatmap, see Figure \ref{fig:hatmapGauss}, if the argument `crit.plot` is assigned to `"TRUE"`.

 ![Heatmap for 5-fold cross-validation](paper/JOSSgausHeatMap.png)

-To determine updated parameter $\lambda$ (`lambdaw`) in reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` [(Friedman et al., 2021)](https://CRAN.R-project.org/package=glmnet).
+To determine updated parameter $\lambda$ (`lambdaw`) in a reweighting step, 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` [(Friedman et al., 2021)](https://CRAN.R-project.org/package=glmnet) is used.

-Several plots are available for the results: `plotCoef.enetLTS()` visualizes the coefficients where the coefficinets which set to zeros are shown clearly, `plotResid.enetLTS()` plots shows the values of residuals vs fitted values, and `plotDiagnostic.enetLTS()` allows to produce various diagnostic plots for the final model fit.
+Several plots are available for the results. `plotCoef.enetLTS()` visualizes the coefficients where the coefficients which are set to zeros are shown, `plotResid.enetLTS()` plots the values of residuals vs fitted values, and `plotDiagnostic.enetLTS()` allows to produce various diagnostic plots for the final model fit.
 Some examples of these plots are shown in Figure \ref{fig:plotexamplesGuas}.

 ![residuals (left); diagnostic (right)\label{fig:plotexamples}{width=%110}](paper/JOSSgausNCI60.png)

 Examples of the residuals plot (left) and the diagnostic plot (right) for output of function `enetLTS()` with the arguman `family="gaussian"`.

 # Example: Robust and Sparse Binary Regression (`family="binomial"`)